 My story began with an exhortation.
 Jane Cundiff urged readers of the Floyd Press (April 11, 2013) to mow less grass, and instead plant clover and wildflowers to help feed bees and butterflies, insects that seem threatened on several fronts.
 Half a year earlier I had saved one honeybee (Apis mellifera) in Paris by plucking its scrambling bottom out of an expresso cup with a spoon, so why not make a wholesale rescue?

 The Wellses agreed to an environmental compromise.
-Marge would once again plant wildflowers in the unpromising soil of one un-mowed hillside of weeds, blackberry bushes, and volunteer trees.
+Marge would once again plant wildflowers in the uninviting soil of one hillside of weeds, blackberry bushes, and volunteer trees.
 Across Annie Lane to the west I would plant clover in bare clay spots that spread erratically over a semi-grassy field.
 Our friend Bill Conk—of accent Brooklyn, Buddhist of outlook—had scraped it flat with tractor and blade.
 Yet only partly level because it slopes to both north and west toward the invisible curving Highway 221.
 In local fashion, Bill accepted a small amount of money but all the hemlock from our dismantled deck, planks that he would repurpose as a shed.
 Afterward we had planted the area in grass—a “monoculture” to Jane–in order to make a rough yard for grandchildren and to accentuate a clearing between house and up-growing forest. more »

 by Laurel Brooke